-Types of Engine Input Sensors
+Engine Input Sensors

-The oil pressure switch sends a signal directly to the driver's instrument panel or to the engine control module.
+The oil pressure switch signals directly to the driver's instrument panel or the engine control module.
 It indicates if the engine's oil pressure has fallen below a critical level of around 3-10 psi, depending on the engine.
-Gauge sending units are often variable resistors.
+Gauge-sending units are often variable resistors.
 The oil pressure sending unit above is a simple pressure switch.